eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

+[Here "A light introduction to spectroscopy" will go] [Here "A short introduction to R" will go]
+[Here "Days Before GSoC2020" will go]
+[Here "Goal of RGSoC2020" will go]

+---
 # Report for Week of 5-4-20 (Week 1)

 **Week-1-expected:**
 Create a clear communication schedule for weekly meetings, protocols for check-ins, and a high-level road map for successful contribution to the `hyperSpec` project (e.g., forking, merging, pulling, etc.).

 **Week-1-actual:**
 Created a clear communication schedule for weekly meetings, protocols for check-ins, and a high-level road map for successful contribution to the `hyperSpec` project (e.g., forking, merging, pulling, etc.).

 # 1. Infrastructure for Open-source Contribution
 Before contributing or creating a repository, there must be an individual or team that manages  **contributions** and the people that make them: **contributors** - _A person, or organization responsible for making contributions to the repository_ (open-source projects don't write themselves, really).
 And so, we'll specify that contributions can come in the form of **coding contributions** (CCs) and **non-coding contributions** (NCCs):

 * coding contributions - _contributions that consist of the addition or deletion of code_

-* non-coding contributions - _contributions that support the open-source project that are not CCs_
+* non-coding contributions - _contributions that support the project that are not CCs_

-From the perspective of a team hosting their project on [Github](https://github.com/), this means managing code repositories and their associated _issues_, _pull request_ (PRs), _code_, _branches_, and _contributor access_.
-For this first week (or at the beginning of any project) the `r-hyperspec` team focused on NCCs.
+From the perspective of a team hosting their project on [Github](https://github.com/), this means managing code repositories and their associated _issues_, _pull request_ (PRs), _code_, _branches_, _contributor access_, and _code reviews_.
+For this first week (and at the beginning of any project) the `r-hyperspec` team focused on NCCs.

 ## 1.2.
 Social and Team Infrastructure (Project managment)
 For the `r-hyperspec` team, the infrastructure for CCs is Git/GitHub.
-Though, Github also provides infrastructure for NCCs (e.g., opening, commenting, and closing issues).
+Though, Github also provides infrastructure for NCCs (e.g., opening, commenting, and closing [issues](https://docs.github.com/en/enterprise/2.15/user/articles/creating-an-issue)).
 However, there are a number of tools that IMHO significantly aid with managing NCCs.
-Such tools help with the organization of knowledge, planning of contributions, implementation of contributions (or CCs), and various other "behind the scene" task that aid the CCs and social dynamics between the contributors.
+Such tools help with the organization of knowledge, planning of contributions, implementation of contributions, and various other "behind the scene" task that not only aid the CCs but also the social dynamics between the contributors.
 The `r-hyperspec` GSoC2020 mentor _Roman Kisilev_ aided the team with developing and managing such team infrastructures:

 ### 1.2.1.
 Trello
 Roman created a [Trello board](https://trello.com/en-US/guide) for the `r-hyperspec` team.
 Trello essentially host public and private **kanban boards** - _"an agile project management tool designed to help visualize work, limit work-in-progress, and maximize efficiency (or flow)"_.